josephmontes/VAA/README.md

 ![Screenshot 2023-09-11 150924](https://github.com/josephmontes/VAA/assets/125607783/98cd5a83-ffaf-4051-ba9c-7077c0e7b8c9)

-####  In all of these graphs, the VAA value where wOBA, xwOBA, Whiff%, Barrel% per swing cross their league average thresholds is consistently at -4.5°
+####  In each of these graphs, the VAA value where wOBA, xwOBA, Whiff%, Barrel% per swing cross their league average thresholds is consistently when VAA = -4.5°
-- The VAA value -4.5° will be used to identify above average vs. below average VAA for 4-Seam Fastballs
-   - The table below supports this by displaying the average wOBA against 4-Seam Fastballs with a VAA value equal to or flatter than -4.5° (vaa_fb = 1) vs. steeper than -4.5° (vaa_fb = 0)
+   - The table below shows the average wOBA against 4-Seam Fastballs with a VAA value equal to or flatter than -4.5° (vaa_fb = 1) and steeper than -4.5° (vaa_fb = 0)
         - 'freq' is frequency as a percentage

 ![Screenshot 2023-09-01 143713](https://github.com/josephmontes/VAA/assets/125607783/1725ff77-8eb9-4d14-a194-97914f342d37)

-#### The table below shows that the league average VAA for 4-Seam Fastball is steadily trending towards -4.5°
+#### The next shows that the league average VAA for 4-Seam Fastball is steadily trending towards -4.5°

 ![Screenshot 2023-08-29 235028](https://github.com/josephmontes/VAA/assets/125607783/7c540b71-5599-49a5-9fae-60d39f39eafc)